zulip/zulip/templates/zerver/help/resolve-a-topic.md

-Zulip's [topics](/help/streams-and-topics) are very helpful for customer support, answering questions, investigating issues and production errors, and other workflows.
+Zulip's [topics](/help/streams-and-topics) are very helpful for customer support, answering questions, investigating issues and production errors, as well as other workflows.
 Resolving topics makes it easy to track the status of each question, investigation, or notification.

 Marking a topic as resolved:

 * Puts a ✔ at the beginning of the topic name, e.g. `example topic` becomes `✔ example topic`.
-* Triggers an automated message from Notification Bot indicating that you resolved the topic.
+* Triggers an automated notice from the [notification bot](/help/configure-notification-bot) indicating that you resolved the topic.
 This message will be marked as unread only for users who had participated in the topic.
 * Changes whether the topic appears when using the `is:resolved` and `-is:resolved` [search operators](/help/search-for-messages).

-Marking a topic as unresolved removes the ✔ and also triggers a Notification Bot message.
+Marking a topic as unresolved removes the ✔ and also triggers an automated notice from the notification bot.

 It's often helpful to define a policy for when to resolve topics that fits how topics are used in a given stream.
 Here are some common